laszlocph/gimlet-documentation/src/pages/docs/installation.md

 ### Prerequisites

-- A [https://github.com](https://github.com) personal or organization account
+- A [https://github.com](https://github.com) personal or organization account.
-- A Kubernetes cluster
+- A Kubernetes cluster.
+  - The cluster should be publicly accessible for CertManager and Github webhooks to work.
-- A domain name
+- A domain name.

 ### Oneliner